SprocketTools/SprocketBot/CODING_INTRO.md

 ```

 ## Standards:
-- Avoid having commands use arguments while running the command, unless you are trying to replicate an existing command (ex: moderation tools).
+- Avoid having commands use arguments while running the command, unless you are trying to replicate an existing command (ex: moderation tools) or implementing a slash command.
 It's typically better to ask for inputs after.
 - Use `await errorFunctions.sendError(ctx)` followed by `return` whenever a command hits an "exit point", such that you want it to stop executing.

 ## More info